06 Safeguarding children, young people and vulnerable adults policy

 Additional Support

-- The designated person and key person liaise with agencies and professionals involved with the child, and his or her family, and
+- The designated safeguarding lead and key person at Woodlands Preschool will liaise with agencies and

-ensure appropriate information is gained and shared.
+professionals involved with the child, and their family, and ensure appropriate information is gained and shared.

 - A meeting of professionals involved with the child is convened by the setting at the start of a placement.
 A Personal Education Plan